WiredPulse/TeamViewer_Forensics/README.md

 # Logs of Interest
 * C:\ProgramFiles(x86)\Teamviewer\Connections_incoming.txt
   * Contains logs of successful connections to the system
-  * Contains the following Properties: Teamviewer ID of connecting device, display name, start time, end time, username of logged on user, connection type, and the connection ID
+  * Contains the following Properties: Teamviewer ID of the connecting device, display name, start time, end time, the username of logged on user, connection type, and the connection ID
   * Depicted time in the log is in UTC

 * C:\ProgramFiles(x86)\Teamviewer\TeamViewer15_Logfile.log